underground-software/kdlp.underground.software/slides_src/interrupts.md

 - Irq is the interrupt number, dev_id is a short of client data
 - Interrupt handlers should return a value indicating whether there was an actual interrupt to handle
   - IRQ_HANDLED if the IRQ was able to be handled by the top half
-  - IRQ_WAKE_THREAD if the bottom half shold be scheduled
+  - IRQ_WAKE_THREAD if the bottom half should be scheduled
   - IRQ_NONE if there was nothing to handle (or IRQ wasn’t from device)

 ---